The Nest

 • and 2.175% if it’s $500,000+.

-The little good news is that your lender usually chips in 0.25%, so your net responsibility is 1.8% or 1.925%, respectively.
+The good news is that your lender usually chips in 0.25%, so your net responsibility is 1.8% or 1.925%, respectively.
 Even smaller good news is NYC throws in the first $30!
-We’re not sure if that’s supposed to be a joke, but money’s money.
+We’re unsure if that’s supposed to be a joke, but money’s money.
 If you’re financing 80% of your purchase, the mortgage recording tax will be about 1.5% of the purchase price, so it’s significantly more significant than the mansion tax!

 Reduce the Mortgage Recording Tax with a CEMA

-Even if you’re looking at a condo, you can potentially avoid some mortgage recording tax with a CEMA.
+Even if looking at a condo, you can avoid some mortgage recording tax with a CEMA.
 A CEMA is when you take over the seller’s existing mortgage, which requires negotiation and a lot of paperwork, so explore that possibility early in the transaction.

 Title Insurance